Richard Badiley: Anglo-Dutch War

-On 14 February 1651-2, he overhauled an Algerine corsair and having the greater force took out of her all the English captives.
+On 14 February 1651-2, Badiley overhauled an Algerine corsair and had the greater force taken out of her all the English captives.
 He then passed on to Zante, to Smyrna, and so back towards Leghorn, where, having had news of the war with the Dutch Republic, he hoped to effect a junction with Commodore Henry Appleton.

 Appleton could not or would not stir to meet him, and the Dutch, leaving two ships, which proved sufficient to hold Appleton in check, turned to attack Badiley, who had only four ships with which to oppose the ten or eleven now brought against him; leading to the Battle of Elba.
 Off the island of Elba, the fight began about four o'clock in the afternoon of 27 August 1652 and continued until nightfall.
 The English ships, and the Paragon more especially, were singly superior to any of the Dutch who swarmed around them and endeavored to carry them by force of numbers.
-The fighting was mostly hand-to-hand or at very short range.
-'We discharged,' wrote Badiley, 'that day from this ship (the Paragon) 800 pieces of great ordnance, which must have done no small execution, having sometimes two of the enemy's best men-of-war aboard, and all the rest within pistol and musket shot of us' (31 August) The Paragon had 26 killed and 57 wounded, out of a complement of 250; had fifty shots in the hull, many of them between wind and water, and her masts and rigging cut to pieces.
+The fighting was mostly hand-to-hand or at a very short range.
+'We discharged,' wrote Badiley, 'that day from this ship (the Paragon) 800 pieces of great ordnance, which must have done no small execution, having sometimes two of the enemy's best men-of-war aboard, and all the rest within pistol and musket shot of us' (31 August) The Paragon had 26 killed and 57 wounded, out of a complement of 250; had received fifty shots in the hull, many of them between wind and water, and her masts and rigging cut to pieces.
 Badiley thought and said that the other ships might and should have taken some of the pressure off the Paragon, but in fact, they were severally as hard-pressed as the Paragon and had not her size and strength.
 They fired away almost all their ammunition, and towards evening the Dutch succeeded in capturing the Phoenix.
-And so the fight ended; the English going the next day into Porto Longone in Elba.
+And so the fight ended; the English went the next day into Porto Longone in Elba.
 The Dutch contemplated attacking them there and offered the governor a large sum of money to permit them.
 He, however, refused it and allowed Badiley to strengthen his position by throwing up some batteries and landing some of his ship's guns.